lcrostarosa/homekit-room-sync/README.md

 >
 > - Pre-alpha status: Expect breaking changes and incomplete features
 > - Untested: Has not been thoroughly tested in real environments
 > - Use at your own risk: May cause issues with your HomeKit setup.
-PLEASE BACK UP YOUR SYSTEM BEFORE TRY
+PLEASE BACK UP YOUR SYSTEM BEFORE TRYNG THIS
 >
 > **Looking for contributors!** If you're interested in Home Assistant development or want to help test, please check out our [Contributing Guide](CONTRIBUTING.md).

 A Home Assistant custom integration that automatically synchronizes your Home Assistant Areas with HomeKit Room assignments.

-## Overview

-When you expose entities to Apple HomeKit through the [HomeKit Bridge integration](https://www.home-assistant.io/integrations/homekit/), the room assignments in the Apple Home app can get out of sync with your Home Assistant area assignments.
-This integration solves that problem by:

-1. **Monitoring Changes**: Listening for entity and area registry updates in real-time
-2. **Syncing Rooms**: Automatically updating HomeKit room assignments to match your Home Assistant areas
-3. **Applying Changes**: Triggering a HomeKit Bridge reload to apply the changes to the Apple Home app

 ## Why This Exists